Skip to Main Content

 • Right to hold public meetings in which members participate; post notices; and engage in peaceful, orderly demonstrations.
 Reasonable and impartially applied rules, designed to reflect the educational purposes of the institution and to protect the safety of the campus, shall be established regulating time, place, and manner of such activities and allocating the use of facilities.

-• Right to recourse if another member of the University community is negligent or irresponsible in performance of her/his responsibilities, or if another member of the University community represents the work of others as her/his own.
+• Right to recourse if another member of the University community is negligent or irresponsible in performance of their responsibilities, or if another member of the University community represents the work of others as their own.

 • Right to be heard and considered at appropriate levels of the decision-making process about basic policy matters of direct concern.